Home Pagan symbols Site search Fun stuff

 • Other announcements as appropriate

-• Please remain seated as the Groom and Celebrant enter the chapel
+• Remain seated as the groom and pastor enter the chapel

 Part Two - Announcement

-(This is usually spoken in English, Japanese, or both, by the Wedding Celebrant.
-Like the Administration part, this speech is very short, usually lasting less than one minute.)
+(This is usually spoken in Japanese by the wedding pastor.
+As with the Part One, this speech is very short, usually lasting less than one minute.)

 • Welcome

-• Self introduction (Often this is omitted since the Celebrant is not important at all; the family and friends have come to see the couple getting married, not the Celebrant.
-But some wedding chapels feel a self introduction is a polite.)
+• Self introduction (Often this is omitted since the pastor is not important at all; the family and friends have come to see the couple getting married, not the pastor.
+But some wedding chapels feel a self introduction is polite.)

-• A short bible reading, message, or prayer (this is rarely done, but sometimes it's felt necessary to introduce an appropriate calm mood if the chapel setting is unusual; a garden, for example, where a stiff breeze is distracting attention.)
+• A short bible reading, message, or prayer (rarely done, but sometimes felt necessary to introduce a calmer mood)

 • Announcement that this is the start of the wedding ceremony (the couple's full names are read out)